 There’s lots to do in and around Nairn

-But as you might imagine, Nairn has even more to offer.
-With its long, sandy, Blue Flag beaches and promenades it became known in Victorian times as the Brighton of the North.
-It's unique micro-climate ensures that it has more hours of sunshine and less rainfall than towns just 15 miles away.
-So it's a great place for a family holiday offering a range of B&B accommodation, hotels and holiday parks.
-You'll be spoilt for choice when it comes to deciding where to eat out with a range of fine restaurants to choose from.
+With its long, sandy, beaches and promenades Nairn became known in Victorian times as the Brighton of the North.
+It’s unique micro-climate ensures that it has more hours of sunshine and less rainfall than towns just 15 miles away.
+So it’s a great place for a family holiday offering a range of B&B accommodation, hotels and holiday parks.
+You’ll be spoilt for choice when it comes to deciding where to eat out with a range of fine restaurants to choose from.

 Nairn is fortunate in having two championship golf courses, both set close to the shores of the Moray Firth.
 Together they provide a challenging and enjoyable test for all standards of players – from beginners to the world’s top amateurs and professionals.
 The Nairn Golf Club was founded in 1887 and has hosted a large number of prestigious tournaments down the years, including the Walker Cup in 1999.
 In 2012, the Nairn Club will host the ladies equivalent, the Curtis Cup.
 Its slightly younger neighbour, Nairn Dunbar Golf Club, was founded in 1899 and has been earning itself a growing reputation among the game’s connoisseurs, having been described by respected golf commentator Peter Alliss as one of Scotland’s hidden gems.
 Just down the round is the new Castle Stuart Golf Links, destined to become another world-class course.
 So Nairn is a major golfing centre and offers easy access to a further 30 golf courses within a hour’s drive.